pagkly/Zed/Investopedia3/Modified Adjusted Gross Income (MAGI).md

 Modified Adjusted Gross Income (MAGI)
 ## What Is Modified Adjusted Gross Income (MAGI)?

 Modified adjusted gross income (MAGI) is an important number.
-First of all, it determines whether you can contribute to a [Roth IRA](https://www.investopedia.com/terms/r/rothira.asp) and if you can deduct IRA contributions.1 2 It also factors into your eligibility for certain education tax benefits and income tax credits.3 Furthermore, it establishes your eligibility for income-based [Medicaid](https://www.investopedia.com/terms/m/medicaid.asp) and subsidized health insurance plans on the Health Insurance Marketplace.4
+First of all, it determines whether you can contribute to a [[Roth IRA]](https://www.investopedia.com/terms/r/rothira.asp) and if you can deduct IRA contributions.1 2 It also factors into your eligibility for certain education tax benefits and income tax credits.3 Furthermore, it establishes your eligibility for income-based [[Medicaid]](https://www.investopedia.com/terms/m/medicaid.asp) and subsidized health insurance plans on the Health Insurance Marketplace.4

 Still, as important as this number is, you won’t find it on your tax return.5 You’ll have to crunch some numbers to find your MAGI.

-MAGI can be defined as your household’s adjusted gross income with any tax-exempt interest income and certain deductions added back.5 The [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp) (IRS) uses MAGI to establish if you qualify for certain tax benefits.
+MAGI can be defined as your household’s adjusted gross income with any tax-exempt interest income and certain deductions added back.5 The [[Internal Revenue Service]](https://www.investopedia.com/terms/i/irs.asp) (IRS) uses MAGI to establish if you qualify for certain tax benefits.
 Most notably, MAGI determines:

 -   If you can contribute to a Roth IRA2
 -   If you can deduct your traditional IRA contributions if you and/or your spouse has a retirement plan at work1
--   Your eligibility for the premium tax credit, [which lowers your health insurance premiums](https://www.investopedia.com/articles/personal-finance/101413/lowering-your-costs-marketplace-health-insurance-coverage.asp) if you buy a plan on the [Health Insurance Marketplace](https://www.healthcare.gov/)6
+-   Your eligibility for the premium tax credit, [[which lowers your health insurance premiums]](https://www.investopedia.com/articles/personal-finance/101413/lowering-your-costs-marketplace-health-insurance-coverage.asp) if you buy a plan on the [[Health Insurance Marketplace]](https://www.healthcare.gov/)6

 For example, you can contribute to a traditional IRA no matter how much money you earn.7 However, you can’t deduct those contributions when you file your tax return if your MAGI exceeds limits set by the IRS and you and/or your spouse have a retirement plan at work.1